coder/coder/docs/templates/tutorial.md

 [Docker](https://docs.docker.com/get-docker/) and
 [Coder](../install/index.md) installed on it.

+> When setting up your computer or computing instance, make sure to
+> install Docker first, then Coder.

 ## 1. Log in to Coder

 In your web browser, go to your Coder instance to log in.